 The pass is traversed by the asphalted Icefields Parkway (also known as Highway 93 north).
 The road is the highest road in Canada’s national parks.
 It was completed in 1940.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 Snow can be expected at any time of year and extreme weather is common in winter.
+The road does get busier at weekends and in the main holiday season.
 The parkway is busy in July and August with up to 100,000 vehicles a month.